Skywalk sculpture back in front of Watauga County Public Library

-BOONE — Some eagle eyed folks might have already noticed, but a familiar sight has been returned to Downtown Boone.
+BOONE — Some eagle eyed folks might have already noticed, but a familiar sight returned to downtown Boone.

-“Skywalk” by Wayne Trapp, which was donated in 2010, has been returned to its downtown location in the beautiful lawn of the Watauga County Public Library.
+“Skywalk,” a sculpture by Wayne Trapp was originally donated in 2010, and has been returned to its downtown location in the beautiful lawn of the Watauga County Public Library.

-In 2010, the piece was donated to the Downtown Boone Development Association’s Public Art program, in honor of Joni and Peter Petschauer’s many generous contributions to artists and the arts in our community.
+In 2010, the piece was donated to the Downtown Boone Development Association’s Public Art program in honor of Joni and Peter Petschauer’s many generous contributions to artists and the arts in the community.

 After some time in the beautiful mountain sun, Trapp felt called to refurbish the piece so he brought “Skywalk” back to his home studio to be repainted.